Updated on: 2/8/2019

-UPDATE (8/6/14): Police have determined that the vehicle responsible for fatally striking a pedestrian in downtown Seattle last week was a Recology CleanScapes vehicle, and that the driver did not realize that he had struck the pedestrian before he drove away from the scene.
+UPDATE (8/6/14): Police have determined that the vehicle responsible for causing a fatal pedestrian accident in downtown Seattle last week was a Recology CleanScapes vehicle, and that the driver did not realize that he had struck the pedestrian before he drove away from the scene.

 The pedestrian has also been identified as 42-year-old Seattle resident Rebecca A. Scollard.